 - stage 1 - endorsement (£456)

-- stage 2 - visa application (see table)
+- stage 2 - visa application (see table below)

 You won’t automatically get a visa if you’ve been endorsed.
 You won’t be reimbursed your endorsement fee if your visa application is turned down.

 How much you pay to apply for a Tier 1 (Exceptional Talent) visa depends on your circumstances.